satanja/GraphBenchmarks/README.md

 # About this project
 In FPT kernelization algorithms, graphs are typically reduced vertex by vertex.
-This project included four generic implementations of graphs:
+This project included five generic implementations of graphs:
 * an Adjacency Matrix,
 * an Adjacency List,
+* an Adjacency Matrix List,
 * an Adjacency Binary Search Tree,
 * and finally an Adjacency Hash Set.